JetBrains/compose-multiplatform/tutorials/Getting_Started/main.md

 ## What is covered

-In this tutorial we will see how to create and deploy simple desktop UI application using Compose UI framework.
+In this tutorial we will see how to create simple desktop UI application using Compose UI framework.

 ## Prerequisites